-The corporate owner of the Mountain Branch Golf Course property in Joppa has filed for Chapter 11 bankruptcy protection.
+The corporate owner of Mountain Branch Golf Course in Joppa has filed for Chapter 11 bankruptcy protection.

-A Chapter 11 filing lets a debtor work out a reorganization plan with creditors under court supervision while continuing in business.
+A Chapter 11 filing allows a debtor to work out a reorganization plan with its creditors under court supervision while continuing in business.

-The public golf course and restaurant and banquet facility remain open, said David Cohen, who is representing Jazpal in the bankruptcy proceeding.
+The golf course and restaurant remain open and are not affected, said David Cohen, who is representing Jazpal in the bankruptcy proceeding.

-“This has nothing to do with with the golf course; it’s a legal problem involving the owners,” Cohen said in a phone interview Friday.
+“This has nothing to do with with the golf course; it’s a legal problem involving the owners,” said Cohen in a phone interview Friday.
 “It has absolutely nothing to do with the golf course, which continues to be open, as is the restaurant.”

-The Vasilakopoulos brothers and their mother are also identified in court records as involved in Egira LLC, which owns the Speakeasy Saloon and Dining House in Baltimore’s Canton entertainment district.
-Anastasia Vasilakopoulos, the mother, was listed as owner.
+The brothers and their mother are also identified in court records as involved in Egira LLC, which owns the Speakeasy Saloon and Dining House in Baltimore’s Canton entertainment district.
+Anastasia Vasilkopoulos, the mother, was listed as owner.

-Egira LLC filed for Chapter 11 bankruptcy in November 2016, shortly after it was on the losing end of a lawsuit in which seven former employees alleged failure to pay minimum and overtime wages.
-A jury ruled against Egira for $468,435 in lost wages and attorney fees, The Baltimore Sun reported.
+Egira LLC filed for Chapter 11 bankruptcy in November 2016, shortly after it was on the losing end of a lawsuit brought by seven former employees for alleged failure to pay minimum and overtime wages.
+The lawsuit resulted in a jury judgment against Egira for $468,435 in lost wages and attorney fees, the Baltimore Sun reported.

-In a May 2017 interview amid a controversy over the golf course’s plan to host summer outdoor concerts without receiving county Liquor Control Board approval, Bill Vasilakopoulos said Konstantinos Vasilakopoulos had purchased Mountain Branch almost five years earlier.
+In a May 2017 interview with The Aegis amid a controversy over the golf course’s plan to have summer outdoor concerts without receiving county Liquor Control Board approval, Vasililios Vasilakopoulos said his brother, Konstantinos, had purchased Mountain Branch almost five years earlier.

 "It's a good restaurant.
 We've put a lot of work, a lot of money into the course and the food as well," he said at the time, adding food sales were up significantly since his brother bought the 260-acre property.